Matixsss/Minecraft-Zmod/README.md

 # Minecraft-Zmod
-Zmod - New skills system, is a modification designed for minecraft 1.14.\
+Zmod - New skills system, is a modification designed for minecraft 1.14. (updated to 1.15.2)\
 This modification will enable you to leveling your character in the style of games from the elder scrolls series.

 \#Basic informations\